Zstone19/pypetal/docs/pl_args.rst

 ---------------------------------------

 ``nsig``
-    The number of $\sigma$ from the mean DRW fit to reject data points.
+    The number of :math:`\sigma` from the mean DRW fit to reject data points.

     Type: :python:`float`